-The dewdrop notch at the top is not too big to ruin the user’s viewing experience and the users who are not a fan of notched displays can choose to hide the notch via phone’s settings.
+The dewdrop notch at the top is not too big to ruin the user’s viewing experience, and the users who are not a fan of notched displays can choose to hide the notch via the phone’s settings.

-With the rising popularity of its smartphones, Vivo has finally revamped its Android-skin to provide its own unique flavor to the users.
+With the rising popularity of its smartphones, Vivo has finally revamped its Android skin to provide customized flavor to the users.

-Vivo Y15 comes with many fun, practical and user-friendly features.
-For people with small children, the phone offers a Kids Mode app which provides a dedicated space on the phone accessible through the parent’s fingerprint or device’s password.
+Vivo Y15 comes with many fun, practical, and user-friendly features.
+For children, the phone offers a Kids Mode app that provides a dedicated space on the phone accessible through the parent’s fingerprint or device’s password.

 Once inside the app, the parent can choose to put time limits or restrict the use of the data network before handing the phone to their children and can also fill up the display with apps suited for kids.

-Just like Huawei, Vivo has also introduced its very own app Gallery in FunTouch 9 which comes with many popular and trending mobile applications for users.
+Like Huawei, Vivo has also introduced its own app Gallery in FunTouch 9, which comes with some trending mobile applications.

-The company has also revamped i Music and Vivo’s browser to bring a new look and more features.
-It also provides a Vivo.com app which can display all the available smartphones by the company along with their prices.
+The company has also revamped i-Music and Vivo’s browser to bring a new look and more features.
+It also provides a Vivo.com app that shows all the available smartphones and local prices.

 Moreover, the app also gives information regarding the spare parts of the smartphone and how much it will cost the user to replace it.

 Vivo Y15 also features Jovi, the company’s AI assistant, which provides smart scene recognition to share information like today’s weather report, sports events, daily steps, and reminders to take a rest, etc. It also helps to take better selfies.